-Data is the lifeblood of any business, as it is used to make critical decisions.
-This is why it is important to capture data accurately.
-Data entry is the process of entering or keying information from a computer.
+Data is the lifeblood of any business as it is used to make critical decisions.
+This is why it's important to capture data accurately.
+Data entry is the process of entering or keying information into a computer.
 This procedure entails immediately entering or collecting data into a computer.
 Text, audio, still images, video, or any other type of data that can be saved digitally and processed by a computer can be used to store and process this data.

 Techopedia defines data entry as the process of transcribing information into an electronic medium such as a computer or other electronic device.